SeldonIO/seldonio.github.com/advanced-recommender-config.md

 {% highlight json %}
 {
-  "algorithms":
+    "defaultStrategy": {
-  [
+        "algorithms": [
-   {"name":"mfRecommender","filters":[],"includers":[],"config":[]},
-   {"name":"globalClusterCountsRecommender","filters":[],"includers":[],"config":[]}
+            {
+                "config": [],
+                "filters": [],
+                "includers": [],
+                "name": "mfRecommender"
+            },
+            {
+                "config": [],
+                "filters": [],
+                "includers": [],
+                "name": "recentItemsRecommender"
+            }
         ],
-  "combiner":"firstSuccessfulCombiner"
+        "combiner": "firstSuccessfulCombiner"
+    },
+    "recTagToStrategy": {}
 }
 {% endhighlight %}

-In the above example, we will try the mfRecommender and if that fails to return recommendations we will try a recommender that returns global most popular items from the cluster algorithm.
+In the above example, we will try the mfRecommender and if that fails to return recommendations we will return recent items.

 Another scenario is that you may wish to combine the results of several recommenders.
 This can be accomplished by changing the ***combiner*** to one of the following choices:

  * rankSumCombiner : combine multiple recommendations using the rank of each item returned in each recommenders list of recommendations.
 The number of algorithms combined defaults to two but can be configured with the config option combiner.maxResultSets
  * scoreOrderCombiner : combine multipe recommendations using the scores returned from each item in each individual recommender.

+You can apply the A/B test configuration to a client using the [seldon-cli](seldon-cli.html#rec_alg).

 ## Multi Variant Tests<a name="multivariate-tests"></a>
 It is common practice when testing algorithms in live environments to run A/B tests to evaluate the success of different strategies.
-A test can be defined in zookeeper by setting the path

-{% highlight bash %}
-/all_clients/<clientname>/alg_test
-{% endhighlight %}

-For example, for a client "acme":

-{% highlight bash %}
-/all_clients/acme/alg_test
-{% endhighlight %}

 The configuration should provide the algorithm settings for each variant.
 This includes: